Brian Cole (politician)

-Brian D. Cole is an American politician.
+Brian Douglas Cole (born December 18, 1971) is an American politician.
 He is a Republican member for the Hillsborough 26th district of the New Hampshire House of Representatives.
+He is not seeking re-election in the 2026 State House election.

-On August 4, 2025, Cole announced that he would be a candidate for the United States House of Representatives.
+On August 4, 2025, Cole announced that he would be a candidate for the United States House of Representatives in District 1.
+Cole was beat by Anthony DiLorenzo.